May Sale. Ends May 26th

 Effective Study Strategies That Actually Work

-Whether it’s your first time sitting the exam or a resit, some study techniques will give you a distinct edge, when preparing for your GCSEs.
+Whether it is your first time sitting the exam or a resit, the right study techniques will give you a distinct edge.

 • Active recall — test yourself regularly rather than passively reading notes

-• Identify and target weak areas – use practice questions to find gaps in your knowledge
+• Target weak areas — use practice questions to identify and close gaps in your knowledge

 • Create your own resources — making flashcards, mind maps, or summary sheets helps cement information